 “For this song, I took it back and shared the chase that I was on when getting my girl.
 My first date with my now wife LaMyia was insane.
 I went all out.
 I had been on her for over a decade so I knew I had to make that first impression count.
 We had a conversation about cereal one night before we went out and we shared our love for cereal… From types of cereal to flavors of milk to sizes of bowls and spoons.
 I obviously did my thing because now she’s mine and today our son just turned two years old.” – Bellinger

 The third track, Know/Vibes featuring ELHAE, is intimate.
-And Bellinger reminds us that nothing last forever because time is of the essence.
+And Bellinger reminds us that nothing lasts forever because time is of the essence.
 So, you gotta get it right, and get right to it.
 Don’t fake the funk, and make it happen with the one you love.

-Next, we listened to Too Cool/Boujee, a two-part song, which gives off a swaggering braggadocio effect that illuminates inner confident.
+Next, we listened to Too Cool/Boujee, a two-part song, which gives off a swaggering braggadocio effect that illuminates inner confidence.
 It’s cool, it’s boujee, and it made us feel good about being who we are.

 Then, Treat Yourself featuring Wale reminded us hard-working people that we gotta treat ourselves by buying the cars that we want to drive, and pulling up to that big house in a neighborhood we wanna live in.
-And, it won’t hurt to buy that bust-downed Rolex with a gold chain either.
+And, it won’t hurt to buy that bust-down Rolex with a gold chain either.
 We replayed this track several times before moving on to the next one.

 On Island featuring Tayla Parx, Bellinger returns to the running around naked in the white house theme.
 But this time, it’s on an exotic island with his main squeeze, with a nearby table for two, probably filled with wine and sh*t like that.
 But, while the female is cooking, Bellinger is thinking about having her on the menu because she reminds him of wet dishes.
 Wet dishes?
 We can say, Bellinger’s imagination is at the peak of the songwriting industry, which is a good thing.